 Free zone or mainland setup?

-One of the most important considerations when establishing your UAE business is whether to set up in a free zone or on the mainland.
+One of the most important considerations when forming your UAE company is whether to set up in a free zone or on the mainland.

 There are many advantages to both.
 Free zones such as Fujairah Creative City offer benefits such as a quick and easy incorporation process, ongoing business support, and financial incentives such as tax exemptions and zero currency restrictions.